-- Listening and speaking It is important to learn how to clearly communicate information between you, your care team, and family members, as well as write or speak in a way that is easy for others to understand. - Organization You will receive a lot of new information.
-It is important to keep all of that information organized so that you can find it when you need it.
-You, a supportive friend, or a family member will want to:

-- Keep a calendar of events and appointments - Organize and keep track of your health history, medicines, and other important information - Willingness Managing all the aspects of your care may seem overwhelming at first.
-But, developing the willingness to do this but will help you feel empowered and able to make sure your needs are met. - Being assertive and proactive Learn how to act in your best interest and speak up for your wants and needs.
+- Listening and speaking.
+Learn how to clearly communicate with your care team and family members.
+Write or speak in a way that is easy for others to understand. - Organization.
+You will receive a lot of new information.
+Find ways to keep all of that information organized so that you can find it when needed.
+You, a supportive friend, or a family member will want to: - Keep a calendar of events and appointments - Organize and keep track of your health history, medicines, and other important information - Use a binder, file folder, or a folder on your computer to organize your records. - Willingness.
+Managing all the aspects of your care may seem overwhelming at first.
+But, developing the willingness to do this will help you feel empowered and make sure your needs are met. - Being assertive and proactive.
+Learn how to act in your best interest and speak up for your wants and needs.
 This is a vital part in maintaining your health, especially after you leave the hospital.
-Stay on top of your health care needs. - Expertise You can learn from both positive and negative experiences.
+Stay on top of your healthcare needs. - Expertise.
+You can learn from both positive and negative experiences.
 Both will help you become an expert on how to deal with your care and will serve you well in the long run.

-There also may be other skills that are helpful.
-And, you may want to be sure your advocate knows your medical history and has a flexible work schedule.
+There also may be other skills that are helpful for an advocate to have.
+You may also want to be sure your advocate knows your medical history and has a flexible work schedule.